 Most modern cars today don’t satisfy an average gearhead’s need for speed.
 Why?
-These days, the power and performance under the hood of your vehicle’s engine bay is limited.
+These days, the power and performance under the hood of your vehicle’s engine bay are limited.
 Not by any mechanical factor, but by the software running in the engine’s control unit (ECU) in particular.
-The ECU is engineered to satisfy a couple different markets.
+The ECU is engineered to satisfy a couple of different markets.
 First and foremost, the government.

 Now don’t get ahead of yourself and start dreaming up conspiracy theories about how Uncle Sam doesn’t want us to go fast.
-In this day and age, eco-friendly living has had renowned positive impact on the planet and has since become a major driving force behind the design of modern technology.
+In this day and age, eco-friendly living has had a renowned positive impact on the planet and has since become a major driving force behind the design of modern technology.
 As a result, there are rules car manufacturers are required to follow.
 You may recognize these regulations as emissions.

 In addition to that, companies want to make sure their vehicles are well received by mass markets.
 While we all like to think that everyone loves cars, a majority of people only think of them as a hunk of metal with 4 tires to get them from A to B. Crazy, right?
-They have no idea on what they’re missing out on in life (mostly busted knuckles, thrown tools and yelling profanities while trying to replace something in a tight spot).
+They have no idea what they’re missing out on in life (mostly busted knuckles, thrown tools and yelling profanities while trying to replace something in a tight spot).
 When it comes to sales, the automotive industry is going to make the most money by appealing to the masses than to those of us that look forward to spending weekends in our garage.

 As a result of these factors, on top of many others, new cars are rarely rolling off the production line optimized for ‘white-knuckle grip’ performance.
 So what do we do?
 We customize.

 “Chipping,” “flashing,” “tuning,” there are many names for it but most of them support a common goal, more power.
-Depending on what your goals are, you have a couple options.
+Depending on what your goals are, you have a couple of options.
 If you’re not concerned about voiding a warranty and money isn’t too much of a concern, a full ECU tune from a qualified tuner at a performance shop may benefit you best.
 Ignition timing, air/fuel ratios, boost levels; you name it and they can change it to meet your goals.

-On the other hand, the fact that your dealership will probably never touch your car again afterwards may be a legitimate concern.
+On the other hand, the fact that your dealership will probably never touch your car again afterward may be a legitimate concern.
 New cars aren’t cheap, especially if you favor the sporty coupe over the fuel-efficient SUV, and we are all too familiar with Murphy’s law.
 “If something can go wrong, it will go wrong,” and that’s why we all love factory warranties.
 Is there a compromise for gear heads that want to make their drive more enjoyable without taking the risk of cutting ties with their dealership?
 YES.

 Manufactured in Germany, Chipwerke experienced immense success in Europe before ever reaching the United States.
 Once the car community got their hands on this gold, they couldn’t keep it to themselves.
 At first, popularity blossomed mainly in the German bloodline.
-Audi, BMW, Volkswagen and Mercedes were among the first to witness the gains that could be had from a simple chip that took less than 15 minutes to install.
+Audi, BMW, Volkswagen, and Mercedes were among the first to witness the gains that could be had from a simple chip that took less than 15 minutes to install.
 Now years later, you’ll see videos and pictures of installs on Subarus, Cadillacs and even the new turbocharged Honda Civic.

 Now you’re wondering “how does this little box of warranty-keeping miracles work?”
 Allow me to explain.